I had a Zoom meeting last week with a consultant who was keen to grow his practice.

 In the private sector, the opposite applies.

 In the private sector a consultant surgeon, because fundamentally a private practice is a business, MUST attract a patient.
-He must engage in pro-active marketing.

 It is not merely the case of a patient wanting to be seen private because he or she has private medical insurance.